JuliaLang/julia/doc/src/devdocs/gc.md

 performance in Julia.

-Our overview of Julia's garbage collector has been roughly divided into: a discussion of our dynamic memaory allocation algorithm, a discussion of the mechanism that we use to halt Julia compute threads whenever a collection is about to start (e.g. safepoints) and a discussion of our mark-sweep algorithm, focusing on the implementation of generational behavior in the collector.
+Our overview of Julia's garbage collector has been roughly divided into: a discussion of our dynamic memory allocation algorithm, a discussion of the mechanism that we use to halt Julia compute threads whenever a collection is about to start (e.g. safepoints) and a discussion of our mark-sweep algorithm, focusing on the implementation of generational behavior in the collector.